Grive/grive/README.md

 - ignore regexp does not persist anymore (note that Grive will still track it to not accidentally delete remote files when changing ignore regexp)
 - added options to limit upload and download speed
+- faster upload of new and changed files. now Grive uploads files without first calculating md5 checksum when file is created locally or when its size changes.

 ### Grive2 v0.5